-Enriching Partnerships for Early Learning (EPEL) is a 501(c)3 non-profit organization serving as the hub of the early childhood system across eleven communities within School District U-46.
-We work collaboratively to build a family-centered, equitable, and high-quality early childhood system that raises awareness about the importance of early learning, connects families to vital resources, and expands access to early childhood initiatives and education programs.
-Focused on children five and under, EPEL engages families and providers by using local data and parent input to create a connected, easy-to-navigate system for families.
+Enriching Partnerships for Early Learning (EPEL) is a 501(c)(3) non-profit and the hub of the early childhood system across eleven communities in School District U-46.
+We work collaboratively to build a family-centered, equitable, high-quality system that raises awareness of early learning, connects families to resources, and expands access to programs for children five and under.
+Using local data and parent input, we create a connected, easy-to-navigate system for families.

-Through a collective impact approach, EPEL promotes the holistic development of young children in the Greater Elgin Area.
-Our mission is to unite families, early childhood professionals, healthcare providers, and organizations to create a comprehensive, community-wide system that empowers every child to thrive.
+Through a collective impact approach, EPEL promotes holistic child development in the Greater Elgin Area by uniting families, early childhood professionals, healthcare providers, and organizations.
+Our work focuses on three interconnected pillars—early learning and development, family support, and health—to ensure every child and family can thrive.

 Our Mission